-Does the financial production comply with the EU Taxo nct invest in fossil gas and/or nuclear energy related activities that nomy 2 ?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?

-☐ Yes:
+□ Yes:

-□ In fossil gas ☐ In nuclear energy
+🗆 In fossil gas  🔅 In nuclear energy

-□ No.
+🗆 No.

 Not applicable.

-2 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives -see explanatory note in the left hand margin.
+3 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives -see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214